shafeeqat/travel-itinerary/itinerary.md

 * All mentioned venues and restaurants have potential halal-friendly options; however, it's always recommended to **double-check directly** with the establishments regarding their halal certifications and preparation methods.
 * Villas are selected for privacy, pool safety (confirm fencing if needed), and proximity to amenities.
-* All per pax prices are estimated based on 5 adults and do not include costs for the two infants (e.g., flights might have minimal charges, but activities and food are generally free or at a lower cost).
+* All per pax prices are estimation and do not include costs for the two infants (e.g., flights might have minimal charges, but activities and food are generally free or at a lower cost).
+* In the Trip Summary table, all expenses are calculated on a per-person basis, with the exception of the Villa.
+The listed price of $1,118.00 for the Villa is the total cost, which, when divided by the four rooms, amounts to approximately $280 per room.
 * Remember to pack essentials for young children, including medications, diapers, and comfortable clothing suitable for the tropical climate.
 * Stay hydrated and use sun protection for everyone in the group.
 * Be prepared for potential traffic, especially when traveling between different areas.